cloudflare/cloudflare-docs/content/constellation/_index.md

 Functionality you can deploy to your application with Constellation includes:

-* Image or audio classification or object detection
+* Image or audio classification
+* Object detection
-* Anomaly Detection in Data
+* Anomaly detection
 * Text translation, summarization, or similarity analysis
-* Natural Language Processing
+* Natural language processing (NLP)
-* Sentiment Analysis
+* Sentiment analysis
-* Speech Recognition or Text to Speech
+* Speech recognition (or text to speech)
 * Question answering

 ---